nabla0001/mnist.rnn/README.md

 MNIST images?
 To test this we'll present the model with partially masked, unseen MNIST digits and ask it to complete them.

+The goal here is not to chase state-of-the-art performance at image generation but to understand the capabilities of RNNs with a simple example.

 ## Experiment

 Here are the details of the first experiment: